ni/nimble/packages/nimble-components/src/table/specs/data-hierarchy-hld.md

 The expected usage of the dynamically loaded hierarchy is as follows:

 1. Call `setData` on the table with the records that are known
-1. Call `setRowHierarchyOptions` with an option of `{ delayedHierarchyState: TableRowDelayedHierarchyState.canLoadChildren }` for IDs associated with records that are known to have children that have not been loaded.
+1. Call `setRecordHierarchyOptions` with an option of `{ delayedHierarchyState: TableRecordDelayedHierarchyState.canLoadChildren }` for IDs associated with records that are known to have children that have not been loaded.
 1. Handle the `row-expansion-toggle` event on the table by doing the following for rows that need to dynamically load their data:
     1. Start loading the data in the background.
-    1. Call `setRowHierarchyOptions` on the table to update the state of the row whose data is being loaded to `{ delayedHierarchyState: TableRowDelayedHierarchyState.loadingChildren }`.
+    1. Call `setRecordHierarchyOptions` on the table to update the state of the row whose data is being loaded to `{ delayedHierarchyState: TableRecordDelayedHierarchyState.loadingChildren }`.
 This call must include the current state of any records not in the default state.
 1. When the dynamically loaded data has finished loading, do the following based on the result of loading data:
     - If loading the data succeeds:
         1. Call `setData` on the table with the new data
-        1. Call `setRowHierarchyOptions` with the current row options for each row that is either still loading or still has data that hasn't been loaded yet.
+        1. Call `setRecordHierarchyOptions` with the current row options for each row that is either still loading or still has data that hasn't been loaded yet.
     - If loading the data fails but can be tried again:
-        1. Call `setRowHierarchyOptions` to change the row state back to `{ delayedHierarchyState: TableRowDelayedHierarchyState.canLoadChildren }`.
+        1. Call `setRecordHierarchyOptions` to change the row state back to `{ delayedHierarchyState: TableRecordDelayedHierarchyState.canLoadChildren }`.
 This call must include the current state of any records not in the default state.
     - If loading the data determines that the row doesn't actually have children:
-        1. Call `setRowHierarchyOptions` to change the row state to `{ delayedHierarchyState: TableRowDelayedHierarchyState.none }`.
+        1. Call `setRecordHierarchyOptions` to change the row state to `{ delayedHierarchyState: TableRecordDelayedHierarchyState.none }`.
 This call must include the current state of any records not in the default state.

 _The client is responsible for checking if the row’s children have already been loaded.
 This can prevent unnecessary data recreation and `setData` calls on the `Table`._